As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

-Storage on a boat and in an RV is always a challenge.
+Storage space in tiny homes is always a challenge.
 Even more so when precious space is consumed by sandwich bags, paper towels, and other single-use products.

-Those same items have a recurring cost, create waste, and are not safe for the environment or our oceans.
+Those same items have a recurring cost, create waste, and are unsafe for the environment and our oceans.

-I’ll admit, this didn’t phase me in my busy land life.
+I’ll admit, this didn’t phase before I lived tiny.
 But once faced with limited resources, space, and dealing with trash in a small area – well, priorities have shifted.

-We had to make an effort to find solutions.
-Here are our easy zero waste swaps and how we made them work for us.
+Here are our easy zero waste swaps and how we made them work for us in a small space.

 Living on a boat and in an RV, the inefficiencies of buying paper towels became very clear.

-Aside from the cost and environmental impact, it’s not a lot of fun trying to transport paper towels to a boat.
-Storing to protect from moisture is also a challenge.
+Aside from the cost and environmental impact, it’s not a lot of fun lugging around paper towels on shopping trips.
+On a boat, you need to store them thoughtfully to protect them from moisture.
 In an RV, storage space is the bigger issue.

 The e-cloth helped us cut down on paper towels in a significant way.